JuliaHealth/PubMedMiner.jl/README.md

 **Retrieve an occurance matrix for a UMLS concept**

-E.g For umls concept "Disease or Syndrome", the output (1/0) matrix that where each column corresponds to an article, each row corresponds to a disease.
+E.g For umls concept "Disease or Syndrome", `pubMedOccur.jl` ouputs matrix of ones and zeros, where each column corresponds to an article and each row corresponds to a disease.

 `julia ./exe/pubMedOccur.jl --db_path "path_to_database" occur --umls_concept "Disease or Syndrome"`